trufnetwork/kwil-js/README.md

 # Kwil

+This is a forked version from `@trufnetwork/kwil-js` that adds support for XRPL keys.

 Kwil-JS is a JavaScript/Typescript SDK for building browser and NodeJS applications to interact with Kwil databases.

 ## Version Compatibility